zacharyd97/odu-milestone-3/README.md

 ### planing part

 it uses the spotify api and a backend to connect users based on prefrence to the type of music they like.

+As a user have a account login with password and account info to save their data

+as a user want a app that tracks my music prefrence and recomends people based off of my music taste

+as a user have a profile page that displays info about user to share with friends

+as a user have a like dislike for types of music ,individual songs or bands

+as a user i want to see a feed of people with similar music taste

+as a user i need an ability to make posts about music or bands

+ability to share and rate playlists for people.

+a way for users to share music that they created

+a way for users intrested in making music to come together

+a way to track and post upcoming events and concersts to followers

+### future plans